 Community Christian Fellowship is a non-denominational family of believers from many different backgrounds and from many different parts of the globe.
-Besides a core group of “locals,” our congregation is largely comprised of students and staff from several of the nearby international Christian ministries, such as Youth With A Mission (YWAM), Mercy Ships, Teen Mania Ministries, and Living Alternatives, and many former staff members of the above, as well as former ministries, Agape Force, Last Days Ministries & Gates of Life.
+Besides a core group of “locals,” our congregation is largely comprised of students and staff from several of the nearby international Christian ministries, such as Youth With A Mission (YWAM), Mercy Ships, JAMA, Living Alternatives, Engage and many former staff members of the above, as well as former ministries like Teen Mania, Agape Force, Last Days Ministries and Gates of Life.

 Several nationalities and races are represented in our unique congregation.
 Although located in the East Texas countryside, we’re blessed to have a broad world missions perspective with teams from CCF and several area ministries coming and going on various international missions outreaches.

 Our First 30 years – Community Christian Fellowship (CCF)

 In the mid-to-late 1970s a Sunday morning worship service began for the staff and students of The Agape Force ministry in Garden Valley, Texas, and soon, other area residents began to attend.
 Agape Force’s founder, Tony Salerno, was leading the meetings at the Agape Force campus but he wasn’t called to be a pastor so he delegated that role to others in their ministry, including Gordon (“Gordy”) Peterson and Gabriel Arosemena.

 Keith Green and Last Days Ministries arrived in Garden Valley in September 1979, and many of their staff began attending the Sunday morning meetings.
 In 1981, the singing group 2nd Chapter of Acts moved into the area and some of them began attending the meetings as well.